YerevaNN/Parameter-Golf-Armenia/README.md

 ## Additional Prize & Benefits

 - **Most creative solution:** There may be an additional prize for the most creative solution, as determined by the organizers.
 (Details to be determined.)
-- **Compute credits:** Winners may receive compute credits from Eleveight.
-(Subject to Eleveight’s decision.)
+- **Compute credits:** Winners may receive compute credits from Eleveight AI.
+(Subject to Eleveight AI’s decision.)

 ---